 - Use one-way function to encrypt passwords.

-- i.e. a function which is easy to compute in one direction, but has a hard to compute inverse.
+- i.e. a function which is easy to compute in one direction, but has a hard to compute inverse (e.g. person to phone-number lookup).

 - To login:

 - 1. Get user name

 - 2. Get password

 - 3. Encrypt password

 - 4. Check against version in /etc/password

 - 5. If ok, instantiate login shell.

 - Publicly readable since lots of useful info there.

 - Problem: off-line attack.

 - Solution: shadow passwords (/etc/shadow)